aws-samples/kinesis-auto-scaling/README.md

 2. Proven.
 This system has been battle tested, scaling thousands of production streams without issue.
 3. Suitable for scaling massive amounts of streams.
 Each additional stream requires only 2 CloudWatch alarms.
 4. Operations friendly.
 Everything is viewable/editable/debuggable in the console, no need to drop into the CLI to see what's going on.
-5. Takes into account both ingress metrics `Records Per Seconds` and `Bytes Per Seconds` when deciding to scale a stream up or down.
+5. Takes into account both ingress metrics `Records Per Second` and `Bytes Per Second` when deciding to scale a stream up or down.
 6. Can optionally take into account egress needs via `Max Iterator Age` so streams that are N minutes behind (configurable) do not scale down and lose much needed Lambda processing power (Lambdas per Shard) because their shard count was reduced due to a drop in incoming traffic.
 7. Already designed out the box to work within the 10 UpdateShardCount per rolling 24 hour limit.
 8. Emits a custom CloudWatch error metric if scaling fails, you can alarm off this for added peace of mind.